 AWARD-WINNING GRAPHIC DESIGN PROGRAM

 Since 2011, Central students have earned more awards at the Oklahoma City ADDY Awards than any other university.
 Central students have also gone on to win multiple ADDY Awards from the American Advertising Federation on a national level, competing with graphic design students from across the country.

 A 'GREAT COLLEGE TO WORK FOR'

-Central has been named to the Chronicle of Higher Education’s "Great Colleges to Work For" list four years in a row, recognizing the university’s collaborative governance, professional and career development, teaching environment, work and life balance, confidence in senior leadership, supervisor and department chair relationship, tenure and clarity process, and more.
+Central has consistently been listed on the Chronicle of Higher Education's "Great Colleges to Work For" list, recognizing the university's collaborative governance, professional and career development, teaching environment, work and life balance, confidence in senior leadership, supervisor and department chair relationship, tenure and clarity process, and more.